PannawitMahacharoensiri/Final-project-Te-Thud-/README.md

 7. check timer
 8. check collision and game error screen
 Based on my testing so far, I have not encountered any bugs, and the program functions as intended with 100% accuracy.

+## Rate your project sophistication level
+### 90 point
+: my program doesn't emphasize the all angle  simulation but more about how each object got handle and got update